View Main Condition: Arteriovenous Malformation

 If treatment is needed, it may involve:

 In some cases, surgery is the only option.
 You may need the entire right side of the colon (right hemicolectomy) removed if heavy bleeding continues, even after other treatments have been tried.
-Medicines (thalidomide and estrogens) may be used to help control the disease in some people.
+Medicines (thalidomide) may rarely be used to help control the disease in some people.

-Grainne Holleran practices in Dublin, Ireland.
-Holleran is rated as an Elite expert by MediFind in the treatment of Angiodysplasia of the Colon.
-She is also highly rated in 7 other conditions, according to our data.
-Her top areas of expertise are Angiodysplasia of the Colon, Viral Gastroenteritis, Gastrointestinal Bleeding, Endoscopy, and Colonoscopy.
+David Weinberg is a Gastroenterologist in Philadelphia, Pennsylvania.
+Dr. Weinberg and is rated as an Experienced provider by MediFind in the treatment of Angiodysplasia of the Colon.
+His top areas of expertise are Familial Colorectal Cancer, Colonic Malakoplakia, Angiodysplasia of the Colon, Endoscopy, and Gastrectomy.

 The outlook remains good if the bleeding is controlled.